 12th grade is all about continued education after graduation, whether it is a year at a yeshiva in Israel or a university anywhere in the United States.
 Applications are completed, recommendations are sought, college visits are made, and where appropriate, financial aid forms are filed.
 Once admitted to a yeshiva and a college, seniors are prepared for final and/or AP exams, and in May, victory is achieved.
 Graduation takes place and readiness is achieved in the process of becoming good, caring, “on the ball”, young women and men who will someday take their place as leaders in our complex 21st century world.

 Throughout the year, visits from college admissions representatives are scheduled.
 The same is done with representatives from various Israel yeshivot and seminaries; they give presentations and conduct interviews right here on campus.
-I run a formal College Night program for all students and parents, where representatives come to discuss their schools and are available for questions.
-I intentionally select a diverse group of colleges to serve the varied needs of our student population.
+We run a formal College Night program for all students and parents, where representatives come to discuss their schools and are available for questions.
+We intentionally select a diverse group of colleges to serve the varied needs of our student population.
 These include the Ivy League and top tier universities, colleges specializing in the fine arts, programs offering academic support, SUNY and CUNY schools, as well other state universities outside of New York State, always cognizant of the fact that our families are searching for placement that will be an easy transition for observant Jewish students.
-I also conduct a financial aid seminar to help families plan ahead for the cost of attending colleges and universities and an understanding the FAFSA need-based award system is reviewed.
+We also provide information about financial aid to help families plan ahead for the cost of attending colleges and universities and review the FAFSA need-based award system as well.